New Jersey Wrongful Death Lawyers

 - Loss of services such as childcare, guidance, or chores

 Family members are also unable to recover punitive damages in wrongful death cases.
-Punitive damages are damages that have nothing to do with compensating for the value of medical expenses or loss of financial support.
+Punitive damages have nothing to do with compensating for the value of medical expenses or loss of financial support.
 These damages are to punish an individual for wrongdoing.

 Wrongful death cases can be complex and complicated legal matters.
 It takes an experienced lawyer to navigate these types of lawsuits and gather the evidence needed to prove negligence was, in fact, at play.
 If you tragically lost a loved one after a serious accident, consider talking to a seasoned wrongful death attorney.
 You may be owed compensation that can help cover the cost of the funeral and medical expenses.